zx80/flask-simple-auth/DOCUMENTATION.md

   as a dictionary.
-  Keys are header names and values are either strings, which are used as is, or functions which are called with the response as a parameter to generate a value. *None* returned values are ignored.
+  Keys are header names and values are either strings, which are used as is, or functions which are called with the response as a parameter to generate a value. *None* returned values are silently ignored.
   The corresponding `add_headers` method allows to add headers as keyword arguments.
   Default is empty.